Environmental statement

 Ink & studio consumables

-A mix of traditional linseed oil and Cranfield Caligo Safe Wash inks are used, mostly made in the UK.
+I use “Edinburgh Etch” mordant (Ferric Chloride) with acrylic grounds.
+Traditional linseed oil and Cranfield Caligo Safe Wash inks are used, mostly made in the UK.
+For screen prints, acrylic paints and washable stencils are used.
 I use recycled rags, soap, water and Zest-It citrus cleaner in my studio.
 Zest-It is also made in the UK and is biodegradable and non-toxic.
 If you come visit the studio you can enjoy a safe and solvent-free experience.